.NET 4, do you know the new features? - The 12 features the majority thinks are useless.

 Useful Ratio: 0.8 : 1

 Introduction: ETW, Event Tracing for Windows, is a feature of Windows for doing logging at the kernel level.
-It is brilliant as you can do THOUSANDS of messages per second with VERY low CPU usage.
-With .NET 4 we have CLR support for this so understanding what is happening in the CLR along with our applications becomes very easy.
+It is brilliant because you can log thousands of messages per second with very low CPU usage.
+With .NET 4, we have CLR support for this, making it easier to understand what is happening in the CLR alongside our applications.

-Thoughts: We have been able to write to ETW since .NET 3.0 – all this is is support for the CLR events, so really you need to be debugging performance issues in the CLR.
+Thoughts: We have been able to write to ETW since .NET 3.0—all this is is support for CLR events, so really, you need to be debugging performance issues in the CLR.

 Useful Ratio: 0.8 : 1

-Thoughts: Simple for why this is not seen as useful: People who care use ASP.NET MVC
+Thoughts: Simple reason why this isn’t seen as useful: People who care use ASP.NET MVC.

 More Info: http://www.asp.net/aspnet-4/videos/aspnet-4-quick-hit-persistent-gridview-row-selection